Cox-Automotive/alks-cli/README.md

 ### `sessions console`

-`alks sessions console [index]` - Open the AWS console in the default browser for the specified ALKS session.
+`alks sessions console` - Open the AWS console in the default browser for the specified ALKS session.

 Optional arguments:

 * `-p [password]` Your password
 * `-a [account]` The ALKS account to use, be sure to wrap in quotes
 * `-r [role]` The ALKS role to use, be sure to wrap in quotes
+* `-i` Specifies you wish to work as an IAM user
 * `-o [appName]` Open with an alternative app (safari, google-chrome, etc)
 * `-p [password]` Your password